 First things first, caution is always good when it comes to putting new substances in your body.

-We would recommend you do as much research you can before taking CBD, and be sure to discuss it with your GP if you’re unsure of anything.
+We would recommend you do as much research you can before taking any CBD products.
+Be sure to discuss it with your GP if you’re unsure of anything and if you want to discuss any potential health benefits with a professional.

 However, as long as you do your research, put in the time to find a good quality CBD oil, and be careful not start low and slow, CBD is a safe food supplement to take.

-You might just find it provides some well-being benefits too!
+You might just find your new favourite CBD product provides some well-being benefits without the cannabis high too!

 To learn more about what science says about CBD, as well as how it works with the human body, check out the following posts: